 Through its event programming, the center will bring together researchers exploring how AI, machine learning, and emerging digital infrastructure can improve the resilience, efficiency, and sustainability of dense urban environments.
 Topics will span predictive maintenance, mobility optimization, energy distribution, urban analytics, and the evolving role of intelligent systems in shaping everyday city life.

-The series is open to Columbia University faculty members and affiliated senior researchers.
-If you’d like to join these meetings, contact Erin Elliott, Events and Marketing Coordinator at ee2548@columbia.edu to receive the location and calendar invite.
+Registration for this series is intended for senior Columbia University affiliates (faculty, affiliated scholars, postdoctoral researchers, and PhD students).
+If you’d like to join these meetings, contact Erin Elliott, Events and Marketing Coordinator at ee2548@columbia.edu.

 Abstract: As an active research area for about two decades, mean field game (MFG) theory provides a powerful tool to tackle large-population non-cooperative dynamic games with individual-mass interactions.
 This talk describes how to extend MFG theory to models with subpopulations (i.e., agent clusters) distributed over large networks: (i) dense networks, (ii) moderately sparse networks, and (iii) very sparse networks.